|

-Summertime is travel time, so this week Education World takes to the road!
+Summertime is travel time, so with that in mind Education World takes to the road!
 We've created a series of scavenger hunt lessons for students in grades 2 and up.
 These lessons challenge students to learn about the United States as they investigate the online resources of the National Parks Service.
 During their online tour, students will develop their Internet searching skills.

 If you are looking for additional lesson plans about U.S. landmarks, don't miss a fabulous resource created by the National Register of Historic Places.
 In those lessons, students take on the role of historian as they use primary sources -- historical photographs, maps, and other documents -- to make sense of the past.
 (Click Education at the top of the page to access the lessons.)